mfherbst/debian-preansible/README.md

 - By default the hostname of the new machine is ``ansible``.
 Use a properly setup dhcp server to provide the installed machine with a different hostname.

 # Installed packages
-In all cases the following packages are automatically installed:
+In all cases the following packages are automatically installed (next to debian minimal):
   - openssh-server
   - sudo
+  - python3-apt